 Dungeon crawlers usually have either a random room generation, such as Warhammer Quest and Castle Ravenloft or a more pre-made scenario storylines of Descent 2nd Edition and Sword & Sorcery.
 Massive Darkness follows the pre-set scenario approach, but monster types are randomly generated and you will collect treasure and obtain new skills as you adventure.
 Another main variable we see is how monster intelligence is handled.
 In this respect Descent and Sword & Sorcery have more complex ways to help vary what enemies do, while the original Warhammer Quest selects one enemy to each hero approach.
-Massive Darkness will target the most experienced hero, which is more on the simplistic side a bit like Warhammer Quest, however it does offer as a new idea some shadow zone areas where heroes can cloak as unseen and stay protected from sight, also receiving a bonus skill, and this is a new mechanic for this type of game.
+Massive Darkness will target the most experienced hero, which is more on the simplistic side like Warhammer Quest, however it does offer as a new idea some shadow zone areas where heroes can cloak unseen and stay protected from sight, also receiving a bonus skill, and is a new mechanic for this type of game.

-As ever with Cmon games, the miniatures are the main feature and this game has loads of them, and they are indeed excellent, from the minions, bosses to some amazing roaming monsters.
-The tiles are very nice looking as well, and the counters are functional but there not many of these when compared to Descent or Sword & Sorcery.
-The rule book is also great looking and works well enough.
-It also has some neat plastic player boards which hold your active cards and are used to track health and experience, which is a nice touch.
-So component wise you will likely be happy to have this game, and it looks rather good on the table.
+As ever with Cmon games, the miniatures are the main feature and this game has loads of them, and they are generally excellent, albeit a two weapon post is overused, and there are some amazing roaming monsters.
+The tiles are generally fine but not as good as Descent, Warhammer Quest or Sword & Sorcery, and counters are functional but there not many of these compared to other dungeon crawlers.
+There are neat plastic player boards which hold your active cards and are used to track health and experience, which is a nice touch, but skills are recorded on tick sheet pads rather than getting nice new cards which is a shame.
+Component wise you will likely be happy to have this game, and it looks good on the table.